What is hepatitis A and B?

 Vaccination against hepatitis A and hepatitis B

-You can’t really protect yourself against hepatitis A and B with condoms during sex.
-But the good news is that there is an effective vaccination.
-For people who have a higher risk during sex, the statutory health insurance covers the costs (for both vaccinations), in the case of hepatitis A also for travelers to regions with an increased risk.
-If the GP practice has doubts about this (which can sometimes happen), you can refer to the “vaccination guidelines” of the Federal Joint Committee (www.g-ba.de).
+You can't really protect yourself against hepatitis A and B with condoms during sex.
+But the good news is: there is an effective vaccination.
+For people who have a higher risk during sex, the statutory health insurance covers the costs (for both vaccinations), and for hepatitis A also for travelers to regions with an increased risk.
+If your family doctor's practice has doubts about this (which can sometimes happen), you can refer to the “vaccination guideline” of the Federal Joint Committee (www.g-ba.de).
 The guideline specifies which vaccinations are covered by health insurance for which people.

-The Standing Vaccination Commission at the Robert Koch Institute has recommended hepatitis B vaccination for infants since 1995.
-If you were born after 1995, you may already be vaccinated.
+Since 1995, the Standing Vaccination Commission at the Robert Koch Institute has recommended the hepatitis B vaccination for infants.
+Anyone born after 1995 may already have been vaccinated.

 However, you can also be vaccinated without a prior test.
 It is crucial for the success of the vaccination that you have received all the recommended doses.